NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Acrobat.md

 * * *

-Mass and muscle are meaningless when you leap; only grace and balance matter.
+Mass and muscle are meaningless when you propel yourself through the air; only grace and balance matter.

 You can roll an Acrobatics check instead of an Athletics check when making a High Jump or Long Jump.

 ## [[Feats/Show-Off|Show-Off]] Feat 8